Steve Plater

-Steve Plater (born 22 August 1968, in Luton) is a former English motorcycle road racer.
+Steve Plater (born 22 August 1968, in Luton) is an English former motorcycle road racer.
 He was the 2009 British Supersport champion, and also finished as runner-up in the series twice in the late 1990s.
 In the British Superbike Championship he has 4 wins and 17 further podiums.

 He won the prestigious Isle of Man Senior TT, North West 200 and also enjoyed success at Endurance racing.
 For 2015/2016, Plater is manager of a race-team, and rides in demonstration events.
 He lives in Woodhall Spa, Lincolnshire, and is involved in property development with his father.